-About 1 in 90 spontaneous human births (1.1%) results from a twin pregnancy.
+About 1 in 90 spontaneous human births (1.1%) result from a twin pregnancy.
+Twins account for about 1% of all spontaneous pregnancies, but up to 35% of IVF pregnancies are twins.

 The incidence of spontaneous twin pregnancies depends on the mother's ethnicity and is as follows: